 Class size is limited.
 Reserve now to guarantee your spot.

-We’re sorry – we’ve filled all available spots for this workshop.
+We’re sorry if the class you wanted is sold out.
 You may find the following options helpful: